paranext/paranext-core/src/declarations/README.md

 For example, `papi-shared-types.ts` contains an interface that defines command handlers.
 Core and extensions both define and use each others' command handlers, so they both `declare module 'papi-shared-types'` and extend the `CommandHandlers` interface.
 That way, both core and extensions can use each others' command handler types.

-All new type declaration names should start with `@papi` of `papi-` to inherit some ESLint rules that ignore unnecessary errors.
+All new type declaration names should start with `@papi` or `papi-` to inherit some ESLint rules that ignore unnecessary errors.